boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-quick-start/preparing-environment.md

 # Fedora 13+

-> Info: Fedora 13 and 14 doesn't require preparing anything before installing BoxGrinder - use BoxGrinder RPMs - this will pull all required packages.
+> Info: Fedora 13 and later doesn't require preparing anything before installing BoxGrinder - use BoxGrinder RPMs - this will pull all required packages.

 Finished!